 For an introduction to RF simulation, see Simulate High Frequency Components.

-When this check box is selected, the block determines the Fundamental tones and Harmonic order parameters automatically when you update the model.
+Select this parameter to choose Fundamental tones and Harmonic order parameters automatically when you update the model.
 Automatic selection does not always return the smallest possible set of simulation frequencies.

-Clearing this check box enables you to manually set the Fundamental tones and Harmonic order parameters.
+To set the Fundamental tones and Harmonic order, clear this parameter.
 A smaller set of simulation frequencies decreases simulation time and decreases memory requirements.
 However, a decrease in simulation frequencies can reduce accuracy.

 The block parameters define a set of simulation frequencies as combinations of fundamental tones: [m*f1 + n*f2 + …].
 In this case, represented as [f1,f2,…], and the integers m and n are bounded by the corresponding Harmonic order, |m| ≦ h1, |n| ≦ h2, etc. Only positive frequencies are considered.